LerochkaKapito/extjs-bundle/README.md

 The aim of this bundle is to ease the intergration between Symfony 2 and ExtJS client side framework.
 It support
  - Dynamic runtime generation of Ext.data.Model based on entities/models implement on the server side.
  - Auto integrate of Ext Remoting integration with Symfony 2 Controller.
- - Code generation of Rest Controller per entities.
+ - Code generation of Rest Controller per entities, support GET, POST, PUT, PATCH and DELETE.

 Requirement
 -----------
 Mandatory
  - Symfony 2.3.*
- - Serializer library from JMS 0.12.*
+ - Serializer library from JMS 0.13.*
  - Doctrine ORM
  - Generator from Sensio 2.3.*